Physical Education (PE) A Level

 The sports industry is an integral part of modern society and at a professional level is a lucrative business.
 On our A Level PE course, you will go on a journey that will take you through many avenues of the sports industry and, in particular, the application of Sport Science.
 You will gain an insight into how the body and mind work together to influence sports performance - both positively and negatively.

-You will learn by applying your skills, knowledge and understanding to tasks and activities that are relevant to what happens in the Sport and Exercise Science industry, from the importance of physical training for sports performance to the influence of biomechanics in the analysis of individual and team performance.
+You will learn by applying your skills, knowledge and understanding to activities that reflect what happens in the real world of sport and exercise science industry, from the importance of physical training for sports performance to the influence of biomechanics in the analysis of individual and team performance.
 You will also consider the role of nutrition on sports performance, as well as looking at sport and its influence on society throughout history and in the present day.

-You will be given the opportunity to specialise in one chosen sport, by either performing or coaching, and link this to a written project where you will analyse and evaluate your performance to enhance and develop your ability in your chosen sport.
+Choosing one sport to specialise in, through either performing or coaching, you will complete a written project that will analyse and evaluate your performance in order to enhance and develop your ability in your chosen sport.
 Throughout the course, you will be required to demonstrate and apply your knowledge of the factors underpinning involvement in physical activity and sport.

 Teaching is by specialist staff who have the relevant knowledge and experience to support your learning and future progression in the sports industry.
 By the end of year 2 you will be equipped with the skills and knowledge you need to progress onto university, apprenticeships, employment or further specialist training; opening up a wide range of career opportunities.
 If you are considering studying degrees such as Physical Education teaching, Physiotherapy, Sport Psychology or Sport and Exercise Science, our course is an ideal preparation.